ethpandaops/cbt-api/README.md

-# xatu-cbt-api
+# cbt-api

 Generates OpenAPI spec and server implementation for ClickHouse-based REST APIs using CBT (ClickHouse Build Tool).

 ## Overview

-xatu-cbt-api is a **generic REST API generator** for any ClickHouse database managed with [CBT](https://github.com/ethpandaops/cbt).
+cbt-api is a **generic REST API generator** for any ClickHouse database managed with [CBT](https://github.com/ethpandaops/cbt).
 It automatically:
 - Discovers tables from your ClickHouse database
 - Generates Protocol Buffer definitions from table schemas
 - Creates a complete OpenAPI 3.0 specification